BASIC OFF-PISTE SKI KNOWLEDGE

 Wet and Glide Snow Avalanches

 Wet-snow avalanches are rarely triggered by skiers and glide-snow avalanches are almost impossible to trigger by skiers, making natural causes the main trigger for these types of avalanches, even at lower danger levels.
-The lower end of the avalanche danger scale mainly relates to maximum possible spontaneous activity for wet-snow and glide-snow avalanches, as large spontaneous avalanches can occur with a 2-Moderate danger level.
-For dry-snow avalanches, natural triggers are typically associated with a 3-Considerable danger level, as they can also be triggered by individuals.
+The lower end of the avalanche danger scale mainly relates to the maximum possible spontaneous activity for wet-snow and glide-snow avalanches, as large spontaneous avalanches can occur with a 2-moderate danger level.
+For dry-snow avalanches, natural triggers are typically associated with a 3-considerable danger level, as they can also be triggered by individuals.